IART Investors Have Opportunity to Lead Integra LifeSciences Holdings Corporation Securities Fraud Lawsuit

 LOS ANGELES, Oct.
-17, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Integra LifeSciences Holdings Corporation ("Integra" or the "Company") (NASDAQ: IART).
+20, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Integra LifeSciences Holdings Corporation ("Integra" or the "Company") (NASDAQ: IART).

 Class Period: March 11, 2019 – May 22, 2023